? ??????????????????? ????Easy Install Instructions:???1. Copy the Code??2. Log in to your Blogger account

 5. Enjoy the quiet times cause they don't last (not possible with little boys around)

-6. Give thanks for wonderful friends back home each day, for the clothes, spices and candy then send you
+6. Give thanks for wonderful friends back home each day, for the clothes, spices and candy they send you

 7. Give thanks every day for the wieght that keeps falling off even though you are enjoying said candy